 Ten-Day Notice to Remedy

 Has your tenant violated the terms of the lease agreement?
 Perhaps they’ve kept an unauthorized pet or haven’t maintained the property reasonably.
-If so, you can begin the eviction process against them by serving them with a 10-day notice to remedy.
+If so, you, as the landlord, can begin the eviction process against them by serving them with a 10-day notice to remedy.

 The notice informs the tenant that their lease will be terminated in 15 days if they don’t fix the violation within 10 days.
 Of course, if the tenant proceeds to fix the violation within the 10 days, then you must stop further eviction proceedings.